-Note: The fluentness of viewing a 3D models depends on how detailed your model is and the device performance.
-Make sure to brief the creator of the files clearly of what your goal is.
+Note: The fluency of viewing 3D models depends on how detailed your model is and the device's performance.
+Make sure to brief the creator of the files clearly on what your goal is.
 Using AR on iOS is more fluent with simplified models compared to models that contain the tiniest detail.

 If we take a look at our manifest.json file in detail, it contains the version number of the model, the type of file, the file name of the model, and the name of the preview image.
 Make sure you added the correct file names.

 It's important to mention that formatting can make or break a .json file.
 Take care when crafting the file to ensure all commas and capitalizations are correct, as these are the most common errors that can result in issues.

 An example of how your folder can look before creating a .zip file.

 The location of the textures is defined in your .dae model file.
 Textures don't necessarily have to be in a separate textures folder but you need to be sure that the file paths of the textures in the .dae file are limited to the .zip folder.
 So, if the texture's location is something like file:///volumes/projects/production/3d/brand_ar-textures/your_zip_file/texture1.png the path you have to mention in the .dae file must be texture1.png only.

 When you have all the required files, you can zip everything in one file so it can be used for uploading to the content library.
 There is no set requirement for the size of your 3D assets, but our best practice is not to exceed 50MB.

 Upload the 3D asset to the content library